• Blog

 Vaginal health: 11 questions you may be too embarrassed to ask your ob-gyn

-Your vaginal health is essential to your overall reproductive health.
-But the care and keeping of a healthy vagina need not be complicated.
-Here we answer some of your most pressing questions, covering everything from underwear and douching to pubic hair and labia.
-(And for the record, it’s completely OK to ask your ob-gyn about any of them!)
+Maintaining vaginal health is crucial for overall reproductive well-being.
+But caring for your vagina doesn’t need to be complicated.
+Here we provide general answers to some of your most common concerns, covering everything from underwear and douching to pubic hair and labia.
+(Remember, consulting your healthcare provider is always a good idea and nothing to be embarrassed about!)
 Let’s get started.

 1. What type of underwear should I consider to help reduce yeast infections?